How to block Ads & Pop-Ups on Opera [2023 Update]

 Is Opera’s built-in adblocker better than ad-blocking apps?

 A minor issue is that the pop-up blocker for Opera has a default whitelist.
-You can find websites on which Opera’s ad blocker won’t block ads by default on Manage exceptions.
+You can find websites where Opera’s ad blocker won’t block ads by default on Manage exceptions.
 By default, there are four websites in my list of exceptions: google.com (of course), facebook.com, baidu.com, and duckduckgo.com.
 Of course, you can manage this list yourself, but there is a sneaking suspicion that Opera’s ad blocker will dismiss Google’s ads in the future.

 Read Also: How to Remove Ads from Outlook Inbox